 The Court actively seeks and applies for funding to support specialized programming and services.
+Outside of BIA funding, the Tribal Court manages several grants.

-The Court was awarded a new Justice for Families ("JFF") grant in 2020 (the Court had previously been awarded a JFF grant which it successfully closed out.)
-The Justice for Families Grant will fund improvements in aspects of the criminal justice system that are related to domestic violence, dating violence, sexual assault, and stalking.
-This grant will continue to support the work of the Coordinated Community Response Team.
-Justice for Families will provide funding for training and professional development and was modified to provide funding to Tribal Citizens needing representation by attorneys in various civil proceedings.
+The Justice for Families ("JFF") grant was awarded in 2020.
+This grant was awarded through the Office on Violence against Women, Department of Justice.
+The Justice for Families Grant funds improvements in aspects of the criminal justice system that are related to domestic violence, dating violence, sexual assault, and stalking.
+This grant is for a four-year period.

-The Tribal Court continues to manage a grant awarded through the Office on Violence against Women, for the purpose of implementing Special Domestic Violence Criminal Jurisdiction.
-The grant funds facilitate the prosecution of non-Native offenders where the victim is Native, and the offense occurs within the Tribe's jurisdiction.
-This grant also funds training in the areas of investigation, due process, and offender programming.
-As this grant continues, the Court will use funding to ensure that we have the best policies and practices to provide victim safety, offender accountability, and due process rights to those involved in the justice system.
+The Special Domestic Violence Jurisdiction ("SDVCJ") grant was awarded by the Office on Violence against Women, Department of Justice for the purpose of implementing special domestic violence criminal jurisdiction.
+This grant funded certain costs associated with the prosecution of non-Native offenders where the victim is Native, and the offense occurs within the Tribe's jurisdiction.
+This grant also funded training in the areas of investigation, due process, and offender programming.
+This grant helped to ensure that the Court has the best policies and practices to provide victim safety, offender accountability, and due process rights to those involved in the justice system.
+This was a four-year grant that the Court successfully closed in 2021.